wildfly/quickstart/jts/README.md

 <a id="remove-jts-configuration"></a>
-Remove the JTS Configuration from the JBoss server
+Remove the JTS Configuration from the JBoss Server
 ---------------------------

 You must remove the JTS server configuration you did during setup because it interferes with the JTA quickstarts.
+You can modify the server configuration using the JBoss CLI tool or by manually editing the server configuration file.

+### Remove the JTS Server Configuration using the JBoss CLI Tool
+1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following.

+        If you are using Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml If you are using Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+2. To start the JBoss CLI tool, open a new command line, navigate to the JBOSS_HOME directory, and type the following:

+        For Linux: bin/jboss-cli.sh --connect
+        For Windows: bin\jboss-cli.bat --connect
+3. At the prompt, type the following:

+        [standalone@localhost:9999 /] /subsystem=jacorb/:write-attribute(name=transactions,value=spec)
+        [standalone@localhost:9999 /] /subsystem=transactions/:undefine-attribute(name=jts)

+### Remove the JTS Server Configuration Manually
 1. Stop the server.
-2. Open the file JBOSS_HOME/standalone/configuration/standalone-full.xml
+2. If you backed up the JBOSS_HOME/standalone/configuration/standalone-full.xml,simply replace the edited configuration file with the backup copy.
-3. Disable JTS as follows:
+3. If you did not make a backup copy, open the file JBOSS_HOME/standalone/configuration/standalone-full.xml and disable JTS as follows:

     * Find the orb subsystem and change the configuration back to:

             <subsystem xmlns="urn:jboss:domain:jacorb:1.2">